DesignByOnyx/mini-domready/README.md

 domReady(function() { … });
 ```

 You can even define your own method name in case you don't like the name "domReady".
-For example, you could change `domReady` tod `blah`, then you could write the following code:
+For example, you could change `domReady` to `blah`, then you could write the following code:

 ```
 blah(function() {